 Note names, note values, and rhythms are learned using a mallet keyboard.
 Two years of piano experience is required.
-There is a participation fee for this class and students will be required to purchase their own mallets and drum sticks.
+There is a participation fee for this class and students will be required to purchase their own mallets and drumsticks.
 This is a full year course.
-All students are expected to participate in combined summer beginning band camp, late July - August.
+All students are expected to participate in combined summer beginning band camp, mid-July to August.